 1. Home office expenses

-With many of us working from home during the coronavirus crisis, there are several home office expenses you may be able to claim as tax deductions.
+With many of us working from home, there are several home office expenses you may be able to claim as tax deductions.

 - Phone and Internet expenses

 - Computer consumables (e.g. printer paper and ink) and stationery

 - Home office equipment (e.g. computers, phones, printers, furniture and furnishings) – you may be able to claim either: